moolen/skouter/README.md

 ---

-## Iteration 1: parse DNS response in userspace
+## Overview

 ![overview](overview.png)

 ## Rationale

 This is a counter-draft to the traditional centralized egress firewall approach.

 Requirements:

-* provide a **DNS-based firewall** to allow/deny egress traffic
+- provide a **DNS-based firewall** to allow/deny egress traffic
-* **no change of existing applications needed**: an app must not rely on `HTTP_PROXY` env variables or iptables traffic redirection
+- **no change of existing applications needed**: an app must not rely on `HTTP_PROXY` env variables or iptables traffic redirection
-* **no central infrastructure** for egress filtering: No single point of failure.
+- **no central infrastructure** for egress filtering: No single point of failure.
 Eliminate complexity introduced by HA architecture like leader election, state replication, snapshots for DR, VRRP.
-* is capable of filtering **host** egress traffic
+- is capable of filtering **host** egress traffic
-* supports audit mode that allows to discover traffic patterns before blocking them
+- supports audit mode that allows to discover traffic patterns before blocking them

 It runs on a cgroup2 skb hook.
 Essentially, all Kubernetes traffic from pods is subject to firewall policies (or all node traffic if attached to the root cgroup).
 It parses the DNS response packets from the trusted DNS server and allows/blocks traffic egressing from a pod.